aayushk0250/LearningSpring/README.md

 ### Spring data mongodb = JPA for for MongoDB
 -  Spring data mongodb provides us functionaality to perform crud easily with mongodb
 -  Spring Data MongoDB acts as the persistence provider for MongoDB

+## id is object id by default... so instead of long long or string data type for id we use object id (atleast in mongodb we have used this)